Deploying files

 Moving Files Around

-copy module copies a file from the Ansible control host to a managed machine.
+copy module Copies a file from the Ansible control host to a managed machine.

-fetch module enables you to do the opposite
+fetch module Enables you to do the opposite.

 copy module always creates a new file, whereas the synchronize module updates a current existing file.